pichuang/python_challenage/README.md

-Try to use python3 to complete Python Challenage
+Try to use python3 to complete Python Challenge

 XXX Challenge